sportiduino/sportiduino/Doc/en/DataProcessing.md

 ### SportiduinoPQ

-Cards and stations are tuned in the program [SportiduinoPQ](https://github.com/alexandervolikov/SportiduinoPQ).
+Cards and stations are configured by the program [SportiduinoPQ](https://github.com/sportiduino/SportiduinoPQ).

-The program is based on [a python module](https://github.com/alexandervolikov/sportiduinoPython) and also on the PyQt package for creating window applications.
+The program is written on Python3 using PyQt5 and [SportiduinoPython](https://github.com/sportiduino/sportiduinoPython).

-There is also a [similar program on Processing](https://github.com/alexandervolikov/sportiduinoProcessing), the support of which is stopped.

 ### SportOrg

-Reading cards is implemented in the program [SportOrg](https://github.com/sportorg/pysport)
+Reading cards is implemented in the program [SportOrg](https://github.com/sportorg/pysport).